Whistleblowing

 Overview

-Unfortunately, government officials and employees will sometimes make mistakes or engage in activities that are inconsistent with the requirements of their positions or with the public trust.
-Obviously, it is to the jurisdiction's benefit, and to the public trust, that improper actions be recognized and curative actions taken.
-Often, this may not be possible unless someone reports the improper actions.
-However, by making a report adverse to an official or a superior, there is a risk that, in return, an adverse action will be taken against the person who made the report.
-Whistleblowing policies guard against improper actions being taken against the "whistleblower.
+Government officials and employees may make mistakes or engage in activities inconsistent with the requirements of their positions or that violate public trust.
+It is to the jurisdiction's benefit, and to the public trust, to identify improper actions and take curative actions.
+Often, this may not be possible unless someone (such as an employee) reports the improper actions (referred to as "whistleblowing").
+However, an employee may fear making a report adverse to an official or a superior because of a worry that, in return, an adverse action will be taken against them.
+Whistleblowing laws and policies guard against this presumed risk by prohibiting adverse retaliatory actions against the whistleblower.

 - U.S. Department of Labor: Federal Whistleblower Statutes – The federal whistleblower act is administered by the federal Office of Occupational Safety and Health Administration.
-This page links to the federal act and regulations, as well as to reports, procedures and complaint forms.
+This page provides information on filing complaints, investigations, tips for creating anti-retaliation programs, and additional fact sheets on the federal Whistleblower Protection Act and regulations.

 The following ordinances or policies set out procedures to follow when an officer or employee alleges improper action by another employee or officer.